cheikhshift/gos/faas.md

 # Go 'Serverless'

-This is a guide to help you build OpenFaaS functions with [Golang server](http://golangserver.com)
+This is a guide to help you build and deploy OpenFaaS functions with [Golang server](http://golangserver.com)

 ### Requirements
 1. [Golang server](http://golangserver.com).
 CLI installed.